-When it comes to substance abuse treatment, many people have preconceived notions.
+When it comes to substance use disorder treatment, many people have preconceived notions.
 One commonly held belief is that addiction is just a problem of mind over matter.
 They believe that if the person simply tries hard enough, they can overcome addiction.
 Unfortunately, most medical experts agree that addiction is truly a mental health condition that requires treatment from an expert for the person to get better.

 Furthermore, there is no one-size-fits-all approach to treatment.
 In addition, many people struggle with both addiction and other mental health problems, also known as co-occurring disorders.
 However, you may wonder, “What are co-occurring disorders?”
 Let’s take a closer look at what you should know about co-occurring disorders, including signs and symptoms.

 What are Co-Occurring Disorders?

 When a person struggles with an undiagnosed mental health condition, they may choose to self-medicate using drugs and alcohol to cope.
 Once the person attends treatment, their program can diagnose a co-occurring disorder.
 Once they receive the diagnosis, they will need dual diagnosis treatment.
 Dual diagnosis treatment is a treatment that addresses both the addiction and mental health condition.
 Because your mental health significantly impacts and triggers addiction, and vice versa, dual diagnosis treatment is essential.

 Co-occurring disorders can include a wide variety of mental health conditions, including:

 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), if you suffer from a co-occurring disorder, you’re not alone.
 In fact, nearly 9.2 million Americans suffered from both an addiction and mental health condition.